zannabianca1997/apelle/README.md

 ### `queues`
 Queue service.
 Keep track of the position of each song in the queue, and the currently playing song.

+### `configs`
+Queue configurations service.
+Keep track of the configuration of each queue.

 ## Prod-like mode